Today there are so many ways to build an email list it almost seems like the opportunities are endless.

 2. Facebook Live Video Ads

 When doing Facebook Live videos for an ad, try to keep the video between 2 and 5 minutes long.
 In reality, there is no ideal length for a Facebook Live Video.
 The videos can be longer, depending on how long it takes you to explain one particular topic.

-Facebook is pushing live video, so this will bring new people to your Facebook page.
+Facebook is pushing live videos, so this will bring new people to your Facebook page.

 Facebook automatically records the video and places it on your Facebook page as a post.